 - Don’t use too many images

 - Include all your contact details in the footer

 Email marketing is far from a set-and-forget strategy.
 It is crucial to test several factors of your email campaign to ensure you’re getting the best results and ROI you possibly can.
 It is worth investing time to test several versions of your email’s subject lines, design, and content in order to optimise your campaign.
 A/B testing allows you to determine which template renders the best results.
 You can measure the success of your templates by tracking open rates, click-through rates and bounce rates.

 It’s a great idea to schedule your emails in your campaign so that you don’t miss any.
 This way you can focus on connecting with your customers.
 Your schedule should predetermine the timing and frequency of the emails.
 Some of the best email marketing tools include HubSpot, Mailchimp and Sendinblue.

 With most of us checking our emails on the go, it’s essential that your emails are optimised for mobiles.
 There’s nothing more frustrating than opening an email only to see half of an image on your screen.
 It makes you not want to bother with the rest of the email especially in a time where attention spans are diminishing.
 A couple of tips to optimise your emails for mobile include, resizing your images as per screen size, breaking up your text, increasing the size of your links and using a suitable sized CTA button, just to name a few.

 - Make it easy for people to unsubscribe

 Always allow recipients to unsubscribe easily.
 Not only will this protect your brand’s credibility but it will avoid recipient’s marking your mail as spam and messing with your analytics.

 Start growing your business today!

-If you’re ready to take the next step and start your email marketing campaign, contact our intelligent creative team to get started.
+If you’re ready to take the next step and start your email marketing campaign, contact our intelligent creative team on the Sunshine Coast to get started.